robchamberspfc/data-standards/helpers/input/person-alert-codes.md

 * hearing difficulties
 * disability

-Examples of alerts may include:
+Examples of alerts include:

 * don’t visit the property alone
-* British Sign Language (BSL) interpreter needed
+* tenant may not be fluent in English

-## Who is this standard for {#who-is-this-standard-for}
+## Who is this code list for

-This standard is useful for teams who are working to ensure their tenants' needs are considered and catered for.
+This code list is useful for teams who are working to ensure their tenants' needs are considered and catered for.

 Examples of teams might include: